Pvinit/yatra/readme.md

-# StoryBooks
+# Yatra

-> Create public and private stories from your life

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication
+App uses Node.js/Express/MongoDB with Google OAuth for authentication and also use s3 service for upload files

 ## Usage

-Add your mongoDB URI and Google OAuth credentials to the config.env file
+Add your mongoDB URI, Google OAuth and aws-s3  credentials to the config.env file

 ```
 # Install dependencies